35percent/newblog/_posts/2021-08-15-southwarks-ambitious-new-council-home-plans-the-full-picture.md

 ![](/img/peckhamgreen.png)

-We're not against building new council homes, but for three reasons we do think it's a bit off to go building on the small amount of remaing precious green space the borough has.
+We're not against building new council homes, but for five reasons, we do think it's a bit off to go building on the small amount of remaing precious green space the borough has.

 ## 1. Estate demolitions